maitrix-org/llm-reasoners/README.md

 ---

 **LLM Reasonsers** is a library to enable LLMs to conduct complex reasoning, with advanced reasoning algorithms.
-It approaches multi-step reasoning as planning and searches for the optimal reasoning chain, and achieves the best balance of exploration vs exploitation with the idea of "World Model" and "Reward".
+It approaches multi-step reasoning as planning and searches for the optimal reasoning chain, which achieves the best balance of exploration vs exploitation with the idea of "World Model" and "Reward".

-Given any reasoning problem, simply define the reward function and an optional world model (explained below), and let LLM reasoners take care of the rest, including Search Algorithms, Visualization, LLM calling, and more!
+Given any reasoning problem, simply define the reward function and an optional world model (explained below), and let LLM reasoners take care of the rest, including Reasoning Algorithms, Visualization, LLM calling, and more!

 ## Why Choose LLM Reasoners?

-- **Cutting-Edge Algorithms**: We offer the most up-to-date search algorithms for reasoning with LLMs, such as [RAP-MCTS](https://arxiv.org/abs/2305.14992), [Tree-of-Thoughts](https://arxiv.org/abs/2305.10601), [Guided Decoding](https://arxiv.org/abs/2305.00633), and more.
+- **Cutting-Edge Reasoning Algorithms**: We offer the most up-to-date search algorithms for reasoning with LLMs, such as [RAP-MCTS](https://arxiv.org/abs/2305.14992), [Tree-of-Thoughts](https://arxiv.org/abs/2305.10601), [Guided Decoding](https://arxiv.org/abs/2305.00633), and more.
 These advanced algorithms enable tree-structure reasoning and outperform traditional chain-of-thoughts approaches.

 - **Intuitive Visualization and Interpretation**: Our library provides visualization tools to aid users in comprehending the reasoning process.
 Even for the most complex reasoning algorithms like Monte-Carlo Tree Search, users can easily diagnose and understand what occurred with one line of python code.

-- **Compatibility with LLM libraries**: Our framework is compatible with any LLM framework, e.g. Huggingface transformers, OpenAI API, etc. Specifically, we integrated LLaMA with the option of using [fairscale](https://github.com/facebookresearch/llama) backend for improved multi-GPU performance or [LLaMA.cpp](https://github.com/ggerganov/llama.cpp) backend with lower hardware requirements.
+- **Compatibility with any LLM libraries**: Our framework is compatible with any LLM frameworks, e.g. Huggingface transformers, OpenAI API, etc. Specifically, we integrated LLaMA with the option of using [fairscale](https://github.com/facebookresearch/llama) backend for improved multi-GPU performance or [LLaMA.cpp](https://github.com/ggerganov/llama.cpp) backend with lower hardware requirements.

 ## Understanding LLM Reasoners